xinsight/mjplayground/README.md

 31 May 2018

-Presented a vision for the redesigned playground at the Spring Mingler.
+Presented a vision for the future playground at the annual Spring Mingler.

 ![model](./model-front-1600.jpg)